TharrmashasthaPV/Good-First-Issues-in-Qiskit-Terra/README.md

 #### 2.4 Testing and documentation
 As far as the testing is concerned, apart from fixing the above issues, we also added various test to avoid unwanted effects on the fixed elements due to changes in code at a later point of time.
-Along with this, we also tried to port the latex text to a binder setup.
-Currently, the latex tests are performed by first generating the latex source code and then verifying it with the reference code.
+Along with this, we also tried to port the latex drawer tests to a binder setup.
+Currently, the latex drawer tests are performed by first generating the latex source code and then verifying it with the reference code.
 However, it is hard to detect visual irregularities if any.
-So, we worked on performing latex tests in binder, similar to how the current MPL drawer tests are performed ([#4544](https://github.com/Qiskit/qiskit-terra/pull/4544)).
+So, we worked on performing latex drawer tests in binder, similar to how the current MPL drawer tests are performed ([#4544](https://github.com/Qiskit/qiskit-terra/pull/4544)).
 We were able to do the same in [#6450](https://github.com/Qiskit/qiskit-terra/pull/6450).
 This now allows for a more visual way of testing.

 We also worked on a small documentation issue in which an unclear message was output when an unroller reaches a node with no definition ([#5840](https://github.com/Qiskit/qiskit-terra/issues/5840)).
-The fix was simple ([6235](https://github.com/Qiskit/qiskit-terra/pull/6235)).
-We updated the method to output an error message that is more comprehensible to the user.
+The fix was simple ([6235](https://github.com/Qiskit/qiskit-terra/pull/6235)) in which we updated the method to output an error message that is more comprehensible to the user.

 ### Project statistics
 We present here some statistics of our project that we found to be interesting.